Nordic Bronze Age: Religion and cult

+Sacrifices, including of animals, weapons, jewellery, and humans, often had a strong connection to bodies of water.
+Water bodies such as bogs, ponds, streams, and lakes were often used as ceremonial and holy places for sacrifices and many artifacts have been found in such locations.
 Ritual instruments such as bronze lurs have been uncovered, especially in the region of Denmark and western Sweden.
-Lur horns are also depicted in several rock carvings and are believed to have been used in ceremonies.
+Lurs are also depicted in several rock carvings and are believed to have been used in ceremonies.

-Remnants of the Bronze Age religion and mythology are believed to exist in Norse mythology and wider Germanic mythology, such as Skinfaxi and Hrímfaxi and Nerthus, and it is believed to itself be descended from the earlier Indo-European religion.
+Nordic Bronze Age religion and mythology is believed to be mostly Indo-European in character and to itself be the ancestor to Norse mythology and religion and wider Germanic mythology and religion.

+Similarities have been noted between Nordic Bronze Age imagery and the Nebra Sky Disc from central Germany associated with the Únětice culture.

 Seamanship

 Thousands of rock carvings from the Nordic Bronze Age depict ships, and the large stone burial monuments known as stone ships.
 Those sites suggest that ships and seafaring played an important role in the culture at large.
 The depicted ships, most likely represents sewn plank built canoes used for warfare, fishing and trade.
-These ship types may have their origin as far back as the neolithic period and they continue into the Pre-Roman Iron Age, as exemplified by the Hjortspring boat.
+These ship types may have their origin as far back as the Neolithic period and they continue into the Pre-Roman Iron Age, as exemplified by the Hjortspring boat.
 3,600-year-old bronze axes and other tools made from Cypriot copper have been found in the region.

 Researchers note that there is great continuity in the way that ships continuously had a strong importance in Scandinavian society.
 The boat building and seafaring traditions that were established during the Nordic Bronze Age lasted throughout the ages and were further developed upon during the Iron Age.
 Some archaeologists and historians believe that the culmination of this sea-focused culture was the Viking Age.